gnudeep/gov-entities/README.md

 **Also there are two types of entity property tables,**
 * Regular (name, address, type etc.)
-* Entity relationship (parent/child and eny other that references another entity)
+* Entity relationship (parent/child and any other that references another entity)

 **A regular property table**
 ```sh